Jesús Manuel Corona

-Jesús Manuel Corona Ruíz ([xesusmaˈnwel koˈɾona ˈrwis]; born 6 January 1993), popularly known by his nickname Tecatito, is a Mexican professional footballer who plays as a winger for La Liga club Sevilla and the Mexico national team.
+Jesús Manuel "Tecatito" Corona Ruíz ([xesusmaˈnwel koˈɾona ˈrwis]; born 6 January 1993) is a Mexican professional footballer who plays as a winger for Liga MX club Monterrey.

-Tecatito began his career in 2010 with Monterrey, playing with the club for three years before moving abroad.
-He transferred to Dutch club FC Twente and played with its reserve team as well.
-He joined Porto in 2015, garnering 287 appearances and winning three Primeira Liga titles in his seven seasons with the club.
+Tecatito began his professional career with Monterrey before moving abroad to play for Twente.
+He later joined Porto, where he made 287 appearances and won three Primeira Liga titles over seven seasons.
+After a short spell with Sevilla, he returned to his boyhood club, Monterrey.

 A full international since 2014, Tecatito was part of the national squad that won the 2015 CONCACAF Gold Cup.
 He has also represented his country at the 2018 FIFA World Cup, the 2021 Gold Cup, and at two Copa América tournaments.

 Club career

 Monterrey

 Born to a lower-middle-class family in Hermosillo, Sonora, Corona began playing football at the age of 6 for various local youth teams.
 At the age of 15, he was scouted by a number of clubs, including Brazilian side Santos FC, however due to his family's reluctance to see him move abroad at such a young age, Corona eventually began his professional career by joining C.F.
 Monterrey.

 Corona made his senior team debut at 17 years old, under coach Víctor Manuel Vucetich, on 7 August 2010 as a starter in an away league match against Atlante in a 2–1 victory for Monterrey.
 He scored his first goal for Monterrey on 7 October 2011 in an away match against Tecos, with the game ending in a 3–2 victory for Monterrey.
 Corona also scored his first goal for Monterrey in their presentation at the 2012 FIFA Club World Cup against Ulsan Hyundai of South Korea on 9 December, with an assist from Aldo de Nigris in the 3–1 victory.
 In the match for third place against Al Ahly on 16 December, Corona scored in the third minute of the match, which ended in a 2–0 victory.